 - Practice, practice, practice.
 Use the STAR interview response technique to come up with your good anecdotes that you could use should this question arise.
 Practice your response aloud, either in front of a mirror or – better yet – with a friend willing to role-play the part of an interviewer.

 Don’t mention a recent failure.
 While you want to acknowledge that failure can be a good thing, you also don’t want to imply that you will fail at job tasks all the time.
 Try to pick an example from the somewhat distant past, to show you have learned and improved from your past mistakes.

 Don’t blame others.
 When explaining your failure, do not point fingers at others.
 Take full responsibility, even if someone else was involved.
-You do not want to appear to be the kind of employee who blames his boss or coworkers for her own problems.
+You do not want to appear to be the kind of employee who blames a boss or coworkers for your own problems.

 Don’t mention drastic failures.
 Did you ever make a mistake that resulted in a financial loss for a company, or led to your firing?
 Don’t mention any of these big mistakes.
 Focus on a small mistake that you were able to fix relatively easily.

 Don’t say “No.” When asked, “Are you willing to fail?” don’t answer with “No.” This makes you seem scared to push yourself to achieve bigger things.
 Also, don’t answer with, “I have never failed.”
 This will come across as insincere—everyone has failed in some small way at work.

 Possible Follow-Up Questions

 - What did you like or dislike about your previous job? - Best Answers

 - What is your greatest strength? - Best Answers

 - What are the most difficult decisions to make? - Best Answers